Pullusb/GP_lock_frame/README.md

 **[Download latest](https://github.com/Pullusb/GP_lock_frame/archive/master.zip)**

+Want to support me?
+[Check this page](http://www.samuelbernou.fr/donate)

 ---

 ## Description

 ![lock frame](https://github.com/Pullusb/images_repo/raw/master/PAPERMOD_Lock_frame.png)

-Lock you in space and/or time to focus on your 2D still painting.
+Lock you in space and/or time to focus on your 2D still painting \o/.

 Actually it's not specific to Grease pencil, but it was made with single static drawing in mind.

 You can accidentally moved in time and it created a new frame.